True Story

 Story Breakdown

-The film presents its narrative with careful attention to pacing and character development.
+The title presents its narrative with careful attention to pacing and character development.
 A drama centered on the relationship between journalist Michael Finkel and Christian Longo, an FBI Most Wanted List murderer who for years lived outside the U.S. under Finkel's name.
 The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

 Narrative Structure

-- Opening Hook: The film establishes its world and central conflict efficiently in the opening act.
+- Opening Hook: The title establishes its world and central conflict efficiently in the opening act.

 - Character Arc: The main character shows growth throughout the story, though some supporting characters could have been more fully realized.
-The arc is present but occasionally predictable.
+Jonah Hill's arc is present but occasionally predictable.

 - Climax & Resolution: The climax brings together the narrative threads, providing resolution while staying true to the established tone.